 Many carriers sell policies through agents.
 To prepare for sales calls (or to answer questions from prospects during those calls) those agents may need to look up details across multiple, disjointed platforms or applications.
 This takes time and decreases sales velocity.
-Unlike legacy data platforms, HDP stores data from many sources in a “data lake”.
+Unlike legacy data platforms, HDP stores data from many sources including insurance IOT, in a “data lake”.
 This permits a single lookup, without requiring multiple individual queries across different unrelated storage platforms.
 Agents prepare themselves more thoroughly, and they can make more calls over a given time period, helping grow revenue.
 Insurance companies can also use the same type of single view to understand which agents are most productive selling their products—offering incentives that promote top performers or de-certifying the chronically unproductive.

 Once customers agree to buy a new policy, the agent and/or underwriter still needs to process the application documents.
 This can be a lengthy manual process that causes leakage.
 Speed is important, but so is accuracy.
 One Hortonworks subscriber in the insurance industry built an enterprise document cache on HDP.
 Apache HBase caches the post-transaction documentation, with meta-tags that speed up processing.
 And because HDP’s YARN-based architecture supports multi-tenant processing on the same data set, document tracking does not slow down risk assessment or other analytics required before initiating coverage.
 Efficient document processing reduces costs and improves agent and underwriter productivity.